-- 1. Our management is responsible for establishing and maintaining adequate internal control over our financial reporting as such term is defined in Exchange Act Rule 13a-15(f). - 2.
-Our management has used the Committee of Sponsoring Organizations of the Treadway Commission ("COSO") framework to evaluate the effectiveness of our internal control over financial reporting.
-Management believes that the COSO framework is a suitable framework for its evaluation of our internal control over financial reporting because it is free from bias, permits reasonably qualitative and quantitative measurements of our internal controls, is sufficiently complete so that those relevant factors that would alter a conclusion about the effectiveness of our internal controls are not omitted and is relevant to an evaluation of internal control over financial reporting. - 3.
-Management has assessed the effectiveness of our internal control over financial reporting at October 31, 2009, and has concluded that such internal control over financial reporting is effective.
+1. Our management is responsible for establishing and maintaining adequate internal control over our financial reporting as such term is defined in Exchange Act Rule 13a-15(f).

+2. Our management has used the Committee of Sponsoring Organizations of the Treadway Commission ("COSO") framework to evaluate the effectiveness of our internal control over financial reporting.
+Management believes that the COSO framework is a suitable framework for its evaluation of our internal control over financial reporting because it is free from bias, permits reasonably qualitative and quantitative measurements of our internal controls, is sufficiently complete so that those relevant factors that would alter a conclusion about the effectiveness of our internal controls are not omitted and is relevant to an evaluation of internal control over financial reporting.

+3. Management has assessed the effectiveness of our internal control over financial reporting at October 31, 2009, and has concluded that such internal control over financial reporting is effective.
 There are no material weaknesses in our internal control over financial reporting that have been identified by management.

-4. This assessment excluded the internal control over financial reporting of a North American industrial packaging company acquired in February 2009, a second North American industrial packaging company acquired in June 2009, and Asian industrial packaging company acquired in June 2009, a South American industrial packaging company acquired in October 2009, and a 75% interest in a North American paper packaging company acquired in October 2009.
+4. This assessment excluded the internal control over financial reporting of a North American industrial packaging company acquired in February 2009, a second North American industrial packaging company acquired in June 2009, an Asian industrial packaging company acquired in July 2009, a South American industrial packaging company acquired in October 2009, and a 75% interest in a North American paper packaging company acquired in October 2009.

-Based on our consolidated financial statements as of and for the year ended October 31, 2009, the total assets and net sales of each of these acquired companies, based on each of their financial statements, represented the following percentages of our consolidated total assets and net sales as of and for the year ended October 31, 2009: 0.2% and 0.3%, respectively, for the first North American industrial packaging company; 0.7% and 0.5%, respectively, for the second North American industrial packaging company; 0.2% and 0.1%, respectively, for the third North American industrial manufacturing company; 0.5% and 0.1%, respectively, for the Asian industrial manufacturing company; 0.2% and 0.1%, respectively, for the 75% interest of a North American paper packaging company, of our consolidated financial statements as of and for the year ended October 31, 2009.
+Based on our consolidated financial statements as of and for the year ended October 31, 2009, the total assets and net sales of each of these acquired companies, based on each of their financial statements, represented the following percentages of our consolidated total assets and net sales as of and for the year ended October 31, 2009: 0.2% and 0.3%, respectively, for the first North American industrial packaging company; 0.7% and 0.5%, respectively, for the second North American industrial packaging company; 0.7% and 0.5%, respectively, for the second North American industrial packaging company; 0.2% and 0.1%, respectively, for the third North American industrial manufacturing company; 0.5% and 0.1%, respectively, for the Asian industrial manufacturing company; 0.2% and 0.1%, respectively, for the South American industrial manufacturing company; and 2.5% and 0.1%, respectively, for the 75% interest of a North American paper packaging company, of our consolidated financial statements as of and for the year ended October 31, 2009.